 So what’s a would be LA home buyer to do?

-I list more homes than Natalie and Natalie works with more buyers.
+I represent more home sellers than buyers.
 As a listing agent, I need to guide my client through the process of selecting the best offer and the one which will close escrow without a lot of drama or renegotiation.

 Home buying 101 – first things first: The seller and their agent (the listing agent) want to be in escrow with a qualified buyer.
 They don’t want drama and they would prefer to be in escrow with nice people.
 Your goal as a buyer is to package yourself to fit the seller’s needs.